HIP-1195: Hiero hooks and an application to allowances

 /**

-* The number of hook currently installed on this account.
+* The number of hooks currently in use on this account.

 */